-- -Ksize [Default: 8M] Set the maximum stack size for an individual thread to size bytes.
-This option is there purely to stop the program eating up all the available memory in the machine if it gets into an infinite loop. - -mn Minimum % n of heap which must be available for allocation.
-The default is 3%. - -Msize [Default: unlimited] Set the maximum heap size to size bytes.
+-Ksize [Default: 8M] Set the maximum stack size for an individual thread to size bytes.
+This option is there purely to stop the program eating up all the available memory in the machine if it gets into an infinite loop.

+-mn Minimum % n of heap which must be available for allocation.
+The default is 3%. -Msize [Default: unlimited] Set the maximum heap size to size bytes.
 The heap normally grows and shrinks according to the memory requirements of the program.
 The only reason for having this option is to stop the heap growing without bound and filling up all the available swap space, which at the least will result in the program being summarily killed by the operating system.

-The maximum heap size also affects other garbage collection parameters: when the amount of live data in the heap exceeds a certain fraction of the maximum heap size, compacting collection will be automatically enabled for the oldest generation, and the -F parameter will be reduced in order to avoid exceeding the maximum heap size.

--sfile, Write modest (-s) or verbose (-S) garbage-collector statistics into file file.
-The default file is program.stat.
+The maximum heap size also affects other garbage collection parameters: when the amount of live data in the heap exceeds a certain fraction of the maximum heap size, compacting collection will be automatically enabled for the oldest generation, and the -F parameter will be reduced in order to avoid exceeding the maximum heap size. -sfile, -Sfile Write modest (-s) or verbose (-S) garbage-collector statistics into file file .
+The default file is program .stat.
 The file stderr is treated specially, with the output really being sent to stderr.

-This option is useful for watching how the storage manager adjusts the heap size based on the current amount of live data.

--t Write a one-line GC stats summary after running the program.
+This option is useful for watching how the storage manager adjusts the heap size based on the current amount of live data. -tfile Write a one-line GC stats summary after running the program.
 This output is in the same format as that produced by the -Rghc-timing option.

-4.14.3.
-RTS options for profiling and Concurrent/Parallel Haskell and those for concurrent/parallel stuff, in Section 4.12.4, "RTS options for Concurrent/parallel Haskell

-The RTS options related to profiling are described in Section 5.4.1, "RTS options for heap profiling";
+As with -s, the default file is program .stat.
+The file stderr is treated specially, with the output really being sent to stderr.

 4.14.4.
+RTS options for profiling and parallelism

+The RTS options related to profiling are described in Section 5.4.1, "RTS options for heap profiling", those for concurrency in Section 4.11, "Using Concurrent Haskell", and those for parallelism in Section 4.12.1, "Options to enable SMP parallelism".

+4.14.5.
 RTS options for hackers, debuggers, and overinterested souls